Pirussa/lei-22-s2-1da-g02/docs/SprintB/US013/US013_SpecifyVaccineAndAdminProcess.md

 >
 > **Answer:** Each vaccine has the following attributes: Id, Name, Brand, Vaccine Type, Age Group, Dose Number, Vaccine Dosage and Time Since Last Dose.

+> **Question:** We would like to know if when specifying a new Vaccine and its Administration Process, should a list of the existing types of vaccines be displayed in order for him to choose one, or should he just input it?
+>
+> **Answer:** If the information is available in the system, it is a good practice to present the information to the user and ask the user to select.

+> **Question:** As to the interval between doses, what time format are we to use? (e.g. days, weeks, months)
+>
+> **Answer:** Number of days.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The new vaccine can't have the same Id as a previously created vaccine.